-Boring is more fun
+Boring is less surprising

 I believe aiming for a healthy balance of risk vs reward when it comes to your technical choices is something to strive for.
 In particular, if it decreases the chances you get stuck on the wrong problems down the road.

 Boring is often interpreted as “picking old technologies over newer ones”, but it doesn’t necessarily mean that.
 For me, this comes down to using proven technologies in which the ways it can fail are mostly known, but occasionally experimenting with different, possibly newer tools that might suit the problem at hand better.